Trump Administration Suspends Fast-Tracked H-1B Visas

 On March 3, 2017, the United States Citizenship and Immigration Services (USCIS) announced it would suspend premium processing, often referred to as fast tracking, for all H-1B petitions.
 The suspension takes effect on April 3, the start date of the new fiscal year filing period.

-The H-1B visa program is one of the most popular and scrutinized visa classifications used for professionals.
+What has changed The H-1B visa program is one of the most popular and scrutinized visa classifications used for professionals.
 This fiscal year, the USCIS received nearly 233,000 H-1B petitions for 65,000 available H-1B slots.

 The program enables U.S. companies to tap into a global network of foreign workers and combat staff shortages for highly skilled, often highly technical, positions.
 H-1B visa holders must perform a specialty occupation-typically defined as a position requiring at least a Bachelor's degree in a specific field.
 Another 20,000 foreign nationals with a master's or higher degree from a U.S. university can also obtain H-1B visas.

 Companies have typically used the fast-track option, which requires an additional $1,225 processing fee, to receive a response from the USCIS within 15 days.
 The typical response time currently exceeds six months.

 The H-1B program has been criticized for adversely affecting the wages of U.S. workers because foreign workers are allegedly willing to accept lower wages in order to obtain authorization to work and live in the United States.
 However, the H-1B program requires employers to pay H-1B workers at least the market wage for an occupation based upon the geographic market as well as the education, training, and experience required for the job.

 What is still to come During his transition, President Trump proposed requiring H-1B sponsors to pay a higher wage to those seeking H-1B sponsorship.
 He also discussed the idea of requiring employers to obtain a certification saying no qualified U.S. workers are available for a particular job before H-1B sponsorship would be permitted.